-Wound Care
+Wound care

-You will have two or three small incisions covered with a glue based dressing.
-This is designed to be air permeable, but also water proof.

-You may also have steristrip® (3M) dressings This dressing is specially designed to not stick to your wounds but adhere only to the surrounding skin so that it can be removed without causing too much discomfort.
+You will have three small incisions covered with a dressing called Mepore® (Molnycke).
+Mepore is designed to be airpermeable, comfortable and with reduced risk of allergic reactions.
+This dressing is specially designed to not 'stick' to your wounds but adhere only to the surrounding skin so that it can be removed without causing too much discomfort.
 Please advise your surgeon or nurse if you have experienced any allergic reactions to such dressings in the past so that an alternative dressing can be used for your wounds.

-All the wounds are closed using dissolvable stitches, therefore no sutures (stitches) are required to be removed unless specifically stated.
+All the wounds are closed using dissolvable stitches, therefore no sutures (stiches) are required to be removed unless specifically stated.

-You can shower the day after your surgery, but do not rub soap into your wounds and ensure that your wounds are kept dry and clean.

-You can take a bath or go swimming immediately after surgery.
+A dressing is required for your wounds for at least 7 days after surgery.
+If any dressing is removed, becomes wet or falls off, you are advised to reapply another dressing which should remain for up to 7-10 days.
+You can shower after at least three days, but do not rub soap into your wounds and ensure that your wounds are kept dry and clean.
+You can take a bath or go swimming at least two weeks after surgery.
 The wounds may be red after a few days and swell.
 This is part of the normal healing process and you should continue to carefully monitor your wounds.

-Your wounds should reasonably be kept dry.
+Your wounds must be kept dry.